 Location.
 The search network lists ads on the main search site and their network of search engines (think, Google.com).
 This is the first line of thinking in pay per click advertising – having your ad show up in the sponsored search results on the page.
 The display network includes YouTube and the entire network of ads running online advertising (blogs, news pages, all other web sites for the most part) matched to your ad by either keywords or selected sites.
 When you look at an ad on Google.com, you’re on the search network.
 When you look at an ad on ehow.com, you’re looking at the display network.

 Branding.
 Branding is typically discouraged on the search network, where impressions really don’t matter.
-On the search network, the focus is on clicks and improving the quality score, which is directly affected by the click through rate; therefore, a huge number of impressions on the search network is typically indicative of poor ad copy or irrelevant keywords.
-On the display network, however, you can reach a much larger number of impressions and branding begin to take effect.
+On the search network, the focus is on clicks and improving the quality score, which is directly affected by the click-through rate; therefore, a huge number of impressions on the search network is typically indicative of poor ad copy or irrelevant keywords.
+On the display network, however, you can reach a much larger number of impressions, and branding begins to take effect.

 If you’re interested in starting a search engine marketing campaign, contact Smarter Searches or fill out our contact form on the site for help.